 So here are some of suggestions for things that employers can do to help:

 - If you have an employee assistance programme, make sure that all employees know the details and how to make contact, and if you don’t, signpost people to organisations who may be able to help, like the Samaritans, the Citizen Advice Bureau or family doctors.

 - Make sure that you keep up with your employee’s 1:1s and that employees and managers, know that everyone is there to give support to each other.
 I think this is particularly important for employees who are working remotely.

 - Complete or review your organisation wide stress risk assessment.
 When reviewing an existing assessment, consider how things have changed since the pandemic, are people working remotely, are there fewer staff in the office and how has this impacted on their workload, how are you managing the flow of information to employees?
-If you are completing your assessment from scratch, I would suggest that you look on the HSE stress microsite for guidance, my previous insight ‘Covid-19 approach to stress and wellbeing’ gives some useful links.
+If you are completing your assessment from scratch, I would suggest that you look on the HSE stress microsite for guidance.

 - Review your stress and wellbeing policy and procedures to make sure that they still work, considering your new ways of working.
 Make sure that the employees responsible have the right resources at home.
 If employees do need to use the procedure, consider whether they have easy access to telephone numbers for your HR team if they are working from home.

 - If you have not done so already, consider giving some training to a team of employees on mental health first aid in your organisation, this can be a great resource in identifying employees who are struggling.